-If you are coming to town to enjoy the downtown attractions like a concert or game at the Bridgestone Arena or Nissan Stadium, or to explore the honky-tonks or visit a museum, these are all still walkable from the Gulch.
-However, if you want to be able to walk home from your concert on lower Broadway, you should stay in the downtown district, closer to lower Broadway.
+If you are coming to town to enjoy the downtown attractions like a concert or game at the Bridgestone Arena or Nissan Stadium to explore the honky-tonks or visit a museum, these are all still walkable from the Gulch.
+However, if you want to be able to walk home from your concert on Lower Broadway, you should stay in the downtown district, closer to Lower Broadway.
 Click here for a list of our recommended hotels.

 Things To Do in The Gulch

 Within easy walking distance, you'll find the following:

 - The Station Inn.
 This is an authentic Nashville pickers, bluegrass, and American roots experience.
 Only the best players perform on this stage.
 Dierks Bentley, The Time Jumpers, Sturgill Simpson and more have played here.
 It's a listening room setup like a theatre.
 You can learn more in our post about the best bars with live music in Nashville.

 - Carter Vintage Guitars.
 If you love guitars, then this is a unique experience.
 They have an extensive range of guitars and also host live music events.
 If you are into music, it's definitely worth the trip.

 - Nashville Boot Co.
 Get yourself a real part of Nashville with a pair of authentic boots.

 - Rudy's Jazz Rooms.
 Serving classic New Orleans cocktails, local beers, and New Orleans cuisine – and amazing live, swingin' Jazz!

 - Milk & Honey.
 Incredible all-day menu within easy walking distance from anywhere in the Gulch.
 Great for breakfast.